python-websockets/websockets/docs/topics/memory.rst

 Compression settings are the main factor affecting the baseline amount of memory used by each connection.

+With websockets' defaults, on the server side, a single connections uses 70 KiB of memory.

 Refer to the :doc:`topic guide on compression <../topics/compression>` to learn more about tuning compression settings.